Sitebase/wake-clock/README.md

 ## Problems
 * GPIO16 and GPIO13 didn't seem to work with pull up
-* OTA always have to upload 2 times (first times No answer error)

 ## Credits
 Some of the code is inspired on the [Okay-to-Wake Clock](https://hackaday.io/project/171671-improved-okay-to-wake-clock/discussion-145270) by Mike Szczys.